billywhizz/just/examples/README.md

 - spawns a thread with a shared buffer and a socketpair fd
 - sends data over the pipe to the thread
 - makes atomic reads and writes on the shared buffer

+## child.js

+- spawn a child process and read stdin and stderr